 About the Rights Lab

 There are 40.3 million people enslaved around the world today.
 The global modern antislavery effort is nearly 20 years old and a commitment to end slavery by 2030 is part of the United Nations Sustainable Development Goals (target 8.7).
-But we lack long-term, robust, evidence-based strategies for abolition.
+But to achieve this goal, we need evidence-based strategies for abolition.

 1. How many slaves exist in the world and where are they?

 2. Why does slavery persist and what creates resilience against slavery?